Everybody in this country should learn to program a computer, because it teaches you how to think.

 First the

-: which table(s) should be loaded into working memory? -
+FROM: which table(s) should be loaded into working memory? -

 Then

-: only the rows that meet this condition are kept, the rest are deleted. -
+WHERE: only the rows that meet this condition are kept, the rest are deleted. -

 Then the

-.
+GROUP BY, immediately followed byHAVING.
 These two clauses are not present in this example. -

 Only then comes the

-clause: which columns should be shown? -
+SELECTclause: which columns should be shown? -

 Finally, the

-: in what order are the rows displayed?
+ORDER BY: in what order are the rows displayed?

 This is the result of the query:

 The courses with the smallest number of credits are at the top.
 Within the rows with the same value for the number of credits (e.g., 3), the order is still unpredictable.
 However, you can specify more than one column to sort on.
-Suppose you want to first sort by increasing number of credits and then (within rows with the same number of credits) alphabetically by name, you can do that as follows:
+Suppose you want to first sort by increasing number of credits and then (within rows with the same number of credits) alphabetically by name, you can do so as follows:

 SELECT code, credits, name